marilius12/taxes/pages/basics-of-taxation.md

 Tax residency is a question of **fact**.
 Usually, tax authorities publish guidelines on tax residency that you can read online.
 The fine print can be found in the tax act(s) and case law.
 Finally, any DTTs that are in place will overwrite local laws.

-### Individual residency
+## Individual residency

 An individual is taxed based on where they are a tax resident.
 The following factors are commonly (but not always) taken into account:

 - **183 day rule**
-  - automatically a tax resident if you spend more than 183 days in any 12-month period
+  - automatically a tax resident if you spend more than 183 days in any 12-month period (barring a DTT or visa terms)
+- **permanent home**
+  - tax resident if you have have your primary residence (dwelling) in the country, even if you spend less than 183 days there
 - **center of vital interests**
-  - based on residential ties (business, economic, social, etc.)
+  - may include personal, economic, familial, social, business, etc. ties
-    - ex: primary residence, property, job/business, bank accounts, documents/IDs, memberships
+  - ex: spouse/common-law partner, dependends, property, job/business, bank accounts, documents/IDs, memberships, etc.
-  - may supersede the 183-day rule depending on the DTT
-- habitual (or permanent) **abode**, principal place of **sojourn**, etc. of person and/or their **spouse and dependents**
+- **habitual abode**
+  - dwelling that you habitually return to (ex: from travels) even if you don't live there most of the year
+- place of **sojourn**
+  - sojourning means staying temporarily (i.e. temporary residence) even for a short time
 - nationality/**citizenship** (ex: US)

 For most people leaving western countries, the best course of action is to make a **clean break** i.e. sever all ties with your home country (sell your home, car, close bank accounts, etc.), and permanently move yourself, your family, and your business to the new country.
 Alternatively, you could sever all **significant ties** (like your primary residence) but keep some **secondary ties** (like your driver's license or private pension fund).

 In some countries, to become a **tax non-resident**, you must establish tax residency elsewhere.
-If you don't, they may still consider you a tax resident there (ex: factual resident in Canada).
-As such, you may have to acquire a tax ID number or a tax certificate in the country you are moving to.
+If you don't, they may still consider you a tax resident there (ex: deemed resident in Canada).
+You may also want to acquire a tax ID number or a tax certificate in the country you are moving to.

-As a non-resident of your home country, if you receive local sourced income, you may still have to file a **tax return**.
+As a non-resident of your home country, if you receive local sourced income, you have to pay a **non-resident withholding tax** and file a tax return.
 However, if a DTT is in place, that income is usually tax exempt, because the other country already taxes your worldwide income.
 Some notable exemptions are the US (see foreign earned income exclusion).

-### Corporate residency
+## Corporate residency

 A company is taxed based on where it is a tax resident.
 Tax authorities consider the place of: